 What to Wear to Jury Duty for Women

-For women as well as men, business casual is a good rule of thumb for preparing for jury duty.
+For women and men, business casual is a good rule of thumb for preparing for jury duty.
 Whatever you wear, try to bring extra layers as women’s formal clothing tends to be thin, and courtrooms are chilly.

 Tops: You can wear dressy tops that you would wear to the office to jury duty.
 A nice blouse or a collared shirt is perfect for going to court.
 However, some courts are strict about sleeveless tops.
 If you are in doubt, bring a blazer or sweater to put on over your outfit, just in case.

 Bottoms: Women have a little more choice about what to wear than men.
 You can wear slacks or dark jeans.
 You can also wear a formal skirt.
-However, make sure your skirt reaches at least a few inches above the knee or even covers the knee.
+However, ensure your skirt reaches at least a few inches above the knee or even covers the knee.
 If you wouldn’t wear it to a church, it’s probably best not to wear it to jury duty.

-Dresses: Dresses are a good choice for when you want to look more put together—or you don’t want to stress over matching two pieces of clothing together.
-A shift dress, wrap dress, or other business casual dress is a good choice for jury duty.
-As mentioned above, it’s a good idea to bring a sweater if your dress exposes your shoulders, and make sure the length is appropriate.
+Dresses: Dresses are a good choice when you want to look more put together—or you don’t want to stress over matching two pieces of clothing together.
+A shift, wrap, or other business casual dress is a good choice for jury duty.
+As mentioned above, bringing a sweater if your dress exposes your shoulders and ensures the appropriate length is a good idea.

-Other Guidelines: Although most courts are not strict about patterns or colors, try to wear more neutral clothing so that you do not call attention to yourself in court.
+Other Guidelines: Although most courts are not strict about patterns or colors, try to wear more neutral clothing to avoid paying attention to yourself in court.
 For the same reason (and to avoid holding up the line at security), avoid wearing too much jewelry.

 Wear closed-toe shoes such as loafers, flats, or even low heels.
-Some courts outright ban open-toed shoes, but many others crank up the AC to uncomfortable levels.
+Some courts outright ban open-toed shoes, but others crank the AC to uncomfortable levels.